 - 1. Formulate a policy on the discharge of stewardship responsibilities and publicly disclose it - 2.
-Have a publicly-disclosed clear policy on managing conflicts of interest in fulfilling stewardship responsibilities - 3.
-Monitor investee companies - 4.
+Have a publicly-disclosed clear policy on managing conflicts of interest in fulfilling stewardship responsibilities and publicly disclose it

+- 3. Monitor investee companies - 4.
 Have a clear policy on intervention in their investee companies - 5.
 Have a publicly-disclosed clear policy for collaboration with other institutional investors, where required, to preserve the interests of the policyholders (ultimate investors) - 6.
 Have a clear policy on voting and disclosure of voting activity - 7.
 Report periodically on stewardship activities

 India, to a large degree, has relied on regulations to evolve its corporate governance agenda.
 The more recent regulations have balanced this agenda by empowering the shareholders to assert their rights - in the form of more convenient voting processes, and requisite specific approvals in the case of related party transactions.
 However, these measures are effective only on specific issues.
-To build a wholistic environment that rewards good governance practices, the institutional investors must undertake focused stewardship activities.
+To build a holistic environment that rewards good governance practices, the institutional investors must undertake focused stewardship activities.

-While the Securities and Exchange Board of India has long since mandated mutual funds to vote on shareholder resolutions, the Insurance Regulatory Authority of India ("IRDAI") on March 22, 2017 prescribed stewardship principles to be adopted and implemented by the insurers ("Stewardship Principles").
-Insurers are required to adopt a policy based on the Stewardship Principles on or prior to September 21, 2017.
+While the Securities and Exchange Board of India has long since mandated mutual funds to vote on shareholder resolutions, the Insurance Regulatory Authority of India ("IRDAI") on March 22, 2017 prescribed stewardship principles to be adopted and implemented by the insurers ("Stewardship Principles")..
+Further, IRDAI issued revised Guidelines on the Stewardship Code for Insurers in India vide Circular dated February 7, 2020, bearing (Ref : IRDAI/F&A/GDL/CPM/045/02/2020) making it more comprehensive and effective.
+The revised guidelines are applicable for compliances by the insurance Companies from FY 2020-21.